Georgy-web-dev/Georgy-web-dev/README.md

 Most of my work is client-owned, so these repos are the parts I can show — my own code, write-ups, and redacted screenshots.
 Happy to walk through the rest properly.

-## How I build

-**No build step.** Clone it, open `index.html`.
-If a hidden checkbox and a sibling selector give you a mobile nav that survives JS being off, that is the mobile nav.

-**Tokens, not hex codes.** Every palette has one source of truth at the top of one stylesheet, including when the job is rebinding somebody else's theme.

-**AI agents as tooling.** Custom Claude Code skills and an OpenCode bot that lets me drive a session from my phone.
-It is how I work, not what I sell.

 ## Contact

 [LinkedIn](https://www.linkedin.com/in/georgy-singh-04a15842b/)